 What Are The Benefits Of Conventional Oil?

-Although most car manufacturers recommend using synthetic or synthetic blend oil, mineral oil has many inherent advantages.
+Although most car manufacturers recommend using synthetic or synthetic blend oil, mineral oil has many advantages.

 Synthetic motor oil may cost twice as much as regular oil.
 In contrast, conventional motor oil is very cheap and easily available.
-And if you follow a regular oil change schedule and don’t practice extreme driving habits, you won’t need to invest in expensive synthetic motor oil.
+And as a car owner, if you follow a regular oil change schedule and don’t practice extreme driving habits, you won’t need to invest in expensive synthetic motor oil.

 Conventional oil also performs moderately well under low temperatures.
 It’s also likely that your vehicle engine used conventional oil when you first bought it.

-Note: You may also want to switch to high mileage oil for older engines.
-High mileage oil is specially formulated for cars with more than 75,000 miles on them.
+Note: You may also want to switch to high gas mileage oil for older engines.
+High mileage oil is specially formulated for cars with more than 75,000 miles.

 Clearly, conventional oil comes with a host of benefits.

 But are conventional oils the right choice for your car?

 In reality, there is no ‘bad’ motor oil.

 And you can always use mineral oil if you’re not a high-performance car owner.